-The following Arbitration guidance note Produced in partnership with Stephenson Harwood provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with Stephenson Harwood provides comprehensive and up to date legal information covering:

-For parties and lawyers conducting arbitration proceedings seated in England and Wales or Northern Ireland (England is used here as a convenient shorthand) and/or seeking enforcement of domestic or international awards in England, understanding the Arbitration Act 1996 (AA 1996) is fundamental.
+For parties and lawyers conducting arbitration proceedings seated in England and Wales or Northern Ireland (England is used here as a convenient shorthand) and/or seeking enforcement of domestic or international awards in English and Welsh courts, understanding the Arbitration Act 1996 (AA 1996) is fundamental.

 Unlike the arbitration legislation of some other leading seats of arbitration, for example Hong Kong’s Arbitration Ordinance (Cap 609), the AA 1996 does not transpose or is not largely based on the UNCITRAL Model Law on International Commercial Arbitration (the Model Law), although the AA 1996 does owe much to that instrument.
 After it was enacted, the AA 1996 was described as a ‘striking innovation’ that ‘create[d] an accessible and almost complete code of conduct, embodying a consistent vision of the arbitral process...’
 (Mustill & Boyd, Commercial Arbitration, Second Edition, 2001 Companion, LexisNexis Butterworths, page 3) (Mustill & Boyd, 2001 Companion).